mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 #### Tags

-The contact's tags can be changed by using the `tags` query parameter.
-Multiple tags can be separated by comma.
-To remove a tag, prefix it with a dash (minus sign).
+The Contact's Tags can be changed by using the `tags` query parameter.
+Multiple Tags can be separated by comma.
+To remove a Tag, prefix it with a dash (minus sign).

 For example, `mtracking.gif?tags=ProductA,-ProductB` would add the ProductA tag to the contact and remove ProductB.